June-Skeeter/GEOB270_Lab3_2021S1/Content/Part5.md

 # Last Minute Changes

 ## Refining the Population at Risk Estimate
-You’re taking a coffee break and you run into another colleague.
+You’re taking a coffee break and you run into a colleague.
 They ask what you’ve been working on.
 You tell them about your project, and how your a bit troubled about your Population_at_Risk estimate.
 You’re concerned it wayyy to high, and the city won’t listen to your recommendations because you’re including any DA that even has a sliver in the Inundation_Zone.

 Your college suggests one last step: “If you clip the Population_at_Risk layer by the residential properties Properties a Risk layer, you’ll ensure that you’re only including DAs that are in the Inundation Zone and contain properties that are at risk!”